Research Design : Definition, Method & Examples

 A literature review involves the search and evaluation of the available and relevant literature in a chosen topic area.
 In this step, you must review and synthesise well-known scientific journals and research papers, preferably those that are peer-reviewed, to gain a deep and comprehensive understanding of the research problem at hand.

 Once you’ve carried out the literature review, you should have an idea of the most important and relevant variables to your research topic.
 This brings us to the third step which requires you to isolate the key variables described in the literature and then determine how these variables relate to each other.
-In research papers, you will generally find the key variables outlined in the abstract, methodology, and summary section.
-The summary in research papers should also provide you with an understanding of how these variables work together.

-Your fourth and final step is to generate your conceptual framework.
-Now that you’ve identified your most important variables and have a general idea of how they relate to each other, you can begin creating your conceptual framework.
+Your fourth and final step is to generate your framework.
+Now that you’ve identified your most important variables and have a general idea of how they relate to each other, you can begin creating your framework.
 Your problem statement should serve as a reference for constructing it.

 In descriptive research, the theoretical framework is a single formal theory that acts as a synthesis of the theory developed regarding a research problem.
 When a study is designed using the theoretical frameworks, the theory is the primary means by which the research problem is investigated.